 Highfield South Farnham School is a primary school lying to the south of Farnham.

 The school participates in the local authority co-ordinated admissions scheme where an equal preference system operates (for details see LA website).

-All children applying for a place at the school in Year R starting in September 2017 whose statement of special educational needs (SEN) or Education, Health and Care (EHC) plans names the school will be admitted.
+All children applying for a place at the school in Year R starting in September 2018 whose statement of Special Educational Needs (SEN) or Education, Health and Care (EHC) plans names the school will be admitted.

 1. Looked After Children and Previously Looked After Children